neuropsychology/NeuroKit/_sources/index.rst.txt

    You can information on how to cite this documentation :ref:`here<Cite us>`.

 You can navigate to the different sections using the left panel.
-We would recommend checking out the **guides** and **examples**, where you can find tutorials and hands-on walkthroughs.
+We recommend checking out the **guides** and **examples**, where you can find tutorials and hands-on walkthroughs.

 .. toctree::
    :maxdepth: 2